beechfuzz/e2guardian-docker/README.md

 |-e PGID=####| Specify GID to use inside the container.
 More info below.|

 ### Persistence and Volumes
 The data on a container does not persist when that container no longer exists.
 Therefore, we use volumes to enable persistent data within our containers.
-You add a volume to a container via the `-v </local/path>:</container/path>`
+You add a volume to a container via the `-v` parameter.
+The syntax for the parameter is `-v /path/on/local/host:/path/on/container`

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):